how to do barbell rows

 upper and lower traps

-They might not be the largest upper back muscles, but the middle traps and rhomboids are essential for proper posture, shoulder joint function, and overall shoulder health benefits.
+They might not be the largest upper back muscles, but the middle trapezius muscles and rhomboids are essential for proper posture, shoulder joint function, and overall shoulder health benefits.

 LOWER BACK / ERECTOR SPINAE